demalgeri/Senior-Project/README.md

 • NN based models trained with both raw and handcrafted features

-Each of the .py files in this repository can be run seperately as their own project.
+Each of the .py files in this repository can be run seperately.
 They are each named according to the different scenarios listed above.
+However, there is only one file for the last two scenarios.